 Processor

-• Processor (or clock) speed (GHz) is THE most important factor for faster calculations!
+- Processor (or clock) speed (GHz) is THE most important factor for faster calculations!
 The faster the processor, the faster the calculations.
 Most processors have two speeds: the stated clock speed and the "turbo" or maximum speed.
 AGi32 will utilize everything the processor has available (see Windows Power Management).

-• Physical core count is a secondary consideration but can also be very important.
+- Physical core count is a secondary consideration but can also be very important.
 Physical core count is the actual number of cores on the processor.
 Many Intel processors use a proprietary technology called hyper-threading to "virtually" double the number of cores; many AMD processors do the same thing but AMD calls it "SMT" rather than hyper-threading.
 While hyper-threading may benefit some programs, it is the physical core count that matters for AGi32.
 A processor with 8-10 physical cores is a good choice.
 A higher core count might be more beneficial if the models being calculated are extremely heavy with calculation points (though a faster processor speed will also help with this).
 Processor speeds tend to drop when the core-count goes up (8-10 cores seem to be the sweet spot).
 There is only so much heat that can be dissipated from a processor.
 Since cores and speed produce heat, either cores or speed needs to go down as the other is increased.

 It is also important to realize that 32-bit programs cannot access more than 31 cores.
 If there are 16 or more physical cores present, whether running a single processor or multiple processors (see below), one may encounter problems if hyper-threading or SMT is enabled.
-If there are 32 (or more) physical cores without hyperthreading or SMT enabled, problems will also likely arise.
+If there are 32 (or more) physical cores without hyperthreading or SMT enabled, problems will also likely arise. - Cache sizes can also affect processing speed.
+Larger cache sizes will help speed up calculation times.
+This is the third thing to consider after speed and cores.
+If it comes down to two "like processors" but one has larger cache sizes, go with the processor with larger caches.

-• Multiple processors may or may not be of benefit and are extremely expensive.
+- Multiple processors may or may not be of benefit and are extremely expensive.
 The reason one might go with a multi-processor machine is that it provides a way to keep the processor speed high but also double-up on the physical core count.
 It is important to mention that multiple processors other than Xeon processors will be treated as separate processors and will not impact the AGi32 calculations.
 Xeon processors can be treated as a single processor if core count is a concern.
 Core count really only benefits AGi32 when calculating the calculation points.
 Thus, unless one typically works with enormous roadway or site models with tens of thousands of calculation points, multiple Xeon processors may not make any difference aside from lightening the wallet.

-• Intel versus AMD.
+As mentioned earlier, If there are 16 or more physical cores present, one may encounter problems if hyper-threading or SMT is enabled.
+If there are 32 (or more) physical cores without hyperthreading or SMT enabled, problems will also likely arise. - Intel versus AMD.
 AGi32 and specifically the AGi32 rendering calculation engine uses C++ code which has been optimized to run with Intel processors.
 This means an Intel processor will calculate an AGi32 model more efficiently and faster than an equivalent AMD processor.
 This may not make much difference with smaller AGi32 models but it can add up with larger files.

-• Windows Power Management settings can also be a factor.
+- Windows Power Management settings can also be a factor.
 To get the most out of the processor, make sure the power settings are set to High or Ultimate Performance.
 In both cases, make sure both the "Minimum processor state" and "Maximum processor state" are set to "100%".
 This will ensure that the processor runs at full capacity from the start to the end of the AGi32 calculation process.
 The image below shows these settings.

 RAM